snowplow/documentation/docs/visualizing-your-data/web-analytics/marketing-dashboards/index.md

 :::info

-Each tool has it's own definition of what defines a view, page, tab, dashboard etc. We will use these terms interchangably throughout.
+Each tool has it's own definition of what defines a view, page, tab, dashboard etc. We will use these terms interchangeably throughout.

 :::